myfrom/paper-calendar/README.md

-:warning::construction: **ELEMENT IS DEPRECATED** :warning::construction:
+:warning::construction: **ELEMENT IS WORK IN PROGRESS** :warning::construction:
-Please use other elements instead such as [pf-calendar-events](https://www.webcomponents.org/element/PFElements/pf-calendar-events)
+The element needs a lot of optimisation and polish to be done.
+I don't recommend using it in production just try

 [![Build Status](https://img.shields.io/travis/rust-lang/rust.svg?style=flat-square)](https://travis-ci.org/Witus13/paper-calendar)